Board of Directors

 Board Member

-Liz Hines is a certified Shorthand reporter, freelance deposition reporter and court reporter.
-But aside from that, Liz is an avid photographer and a dedicated volunteer for Return to Freedom!
+Liz Hines is a certified shorthand reporter, freelance deposition reporter and court reporter.
+She is also an avid photographer and is a longtime, dedicated volunteer for Return to Freedom.

 shadow